 Yes, we only accept scores from tests taken within the past 5 years.

-How do I go about taking the GMAT?
+How do I go about taking the GMAT or GRE?

-Visit www.mba.com and follow the steps to make an appointment to take the test.
+To take the GMAT, visit www.mba.com and follow the steps to make an appointment to take the test.
+The GRE is available in Educational Testing Service (ETS) centers across the United States, to find a location visit www.ets.org/gre.
 Be sure to have your results sent to Winthrop University.

 back to top